-This section features positive case studies of specific employers who are recruiting people with convictions and dealing with criminal records fairly.
-The aim of this section is to showcase a range of employers that are involved in this, from large to small, to encourage others to do the same.
+This section features positive case studies of employers who actively recruit people with convictions.
+The aim of this section is to showcase examples of good practice and encourage other employers to do the same.

 - We post positive case studies (some of which might not appear on this page – for example, if we don’t identify the employer).

-- There are a range of employers who have banned the box including Barclays, Boots, Interserve and the Civil service.
+- A range of employers have banned the box including Barclays, Boots, and the Civil service.

 - Many employers are involved in the work we support.